John-Dig/AnimalShelter.Solution/README.md

 This program is a basic API for accessing data on a database.
 More specifically it accesses pets at a shelter.
 You can get their name, age, gender and species (cat or dog).

 ## Versioning
 Versioning has been implemented in a very basic way.
 V1 animals search can take 2 search parameters: `name` and `species`.
 V2 adds a search parameter for `minimumAge`, so a search can be made specific to querying for older pets.
+V1 and V2 can easily be selected from the dropdown menu at the top of Swagger, or from entering it in the URL as demonstrated below under _Endpoints_; as a $`curl` command or from Postman.

 ## Running This Project